nunofernandes-plight/TokenTaxonomyFramework/README.md

 The taxonomy is anchored by a single root token that is used to define properties shared by the two implementable or base token types.
 Properties like a common name, a symbol or unique identifier a quantity and an owner.
 When you create a token, you are initially creating a token or asset class of a specific type of token that will represent instances of the token.

-The root token also contains a single behavior called constructable.
+The root token also contains a single behavior called constructible.
 This behavior provides tokens with the ability to be a template, or to create a clone of itself.
-Constructable simply means that every token template will have a constructor control message to define initialization values when a clone of a template is created and is defined in the token template artifact.
+Constructible simply means that every token template will have a constructor control message to define initialization values when a clone of a template is created and is defined in the token template artifact.

 Using the taxonomy, a token template is defined that is to be used to create a token or asset class.
 The class is essentially a mold for creating instances (printing or minting) of that token type.
 An instance of a token class is the smallest unit that can be owned in that class.